Azure/ResourceModules/docs/wiki/PipelinesDesign.md

 For additional details on how removal works please refer to the dedicated [Removal action](PipelineRemovalAction) page.

-Most of the removal scripts rely on the deployment name used during the preceding deployment step.
-Based on this name in combination with the template file path, the removal script find the corresponding deployment and removes all contained resources.

-If the default behaviour doesn't fit the needs for a specific module/resource-type, see the details on how to modify it [custom removal action](PipelineRemovalAction) Wiki page.

 ### Publish

 The publish phase concludes each module's pipeline.
 If all previous tests succeeded (i.e. no phase failed) and the pipeline was executed in the [main\|master] branch, a new module version is published to all configured target locations.
 Currently we support